Actively Recruiting

 You will not qualify if you...

-- Previous lower extremity surgery that precludes safe participation as judged by the investigator.
+- Previous lower extremity surgery that precludes safe participation.

-- Allergy or medical contraindication to vancomycin, cefepime, ancef, or other standard pre-operative antibiotics.
+- Allergy or contraindication to vancomycin, cefepime, ancef, or other standard pre-operative antibiotics.

 - Patient refusal to participate.

-- Uncontrolled diabetes mellitus type 1 or 2, defined as Hemoglobin A1C over 7.5.
+- Uncontrolled Diabetes Mellitus type 1 or 2 with Hemoglobin A1C above 7.5.

-- Immunocompromised or immunosuppressed status, including HIV, Hepatitis C, end stage renal disease, dialysis, transplant, recent chemo/radiation (within 6 months), or related medications.
+- Immunocompromised or immunosuppressed conditions including HIV, Hepatitis C, end stage renal disease, dialysis, transplant, recent chemo/radiation, or immunosuppressive medications.

 - Vulnerable populations.